Rail and Steam

 Easter Eggspress (with a free egg for all children)

-Everything Goes – all locos in service May 25-27
+Everything Goes – all locos in service in May

 Strawberries & Steam – free strawberries & cream every weekend in July.